bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 {% callout(type="warning") %}

-Rendering is one of the most important consumers of assets in Bevy: consuming However, when rendering data, we need to load it into VRAM on the GPU;
+Rendering is one of the most important consumers of assets in Bevy: using the images and models that we load to make pretty pixels.
+However, when rendering data, we need to load it into VRAM on the GPU;
 not ordinary RAM on the CPU.
 As a result, Bevy is configured to unload [`RenderAsset`] data from the CPU by default,